At the end of each academic term, the Student Affairs Committee reviews students whose academic performance is potentially of concern.

-At the end of each fall and spring semester, the Academic Progress Committee will place students on Academic Probation who are either first-year students with a cumulative grade point average below a 1.80 or students at any other class levels with cumulative grade point average below a 2.00.
+At the end of each fall and spring semester, the Student Affairs Committee will place students on Academic Probation who are either first-year students with a cumulative grade point average below a 1.80 or students at any other class levels with cumulative grade point average below a 2.00.
 The probationary period is in effect from the date of the action to the end of the subsequent fall or spring semester.
 Students not placed on Academic Probation but having earned a semester grade point average below a 2.00 are placed on Academic Warning — an unofficial status that is structured to assist students in guarding against academic probationary status.
 The warning period is also in effect from the date of the action until the end of the following semester.

 A student on Academic Probation may be required to withdraw unless during the next semester that student shows improvement sufficient to demonstrate clear promise of eventual graduation as noted below under Required Withdrawal for Academic Reasons.